nyzd/yakad/packages/sync/README.md

 -   `-r, --repo <url>`: Git repository URL to sync from (required)
 -   `-t, --target <dir>`: Target directory (default: current directory)
 -   `-v, --verbose`: Enable verbose output to see copied files

+## Example .syncignore file

+See `.syncignore.example` in this package for a comprehensive example.

 ## How it works